 The Board of Directors has oversight on climate change and other environmental issues.
-As an advisory body to the Board of Directors, the Sustainability Committee meets twice a year, attended by the CEO, the Chairperson, Director of the Board in charge of sustainability, Corporate Executive Officers who are in charge of each SBU, and internal and outside experts.
+As an advisory body to the Board of Directors, the Sustainability Committee meets twice a year, attended by the CEO, the Chairperson, Director of the Board in charge of sustainability, Senior Vice Presidents who are in charge of each SBU, and internal and outside experts.

 The Committee members discuss climate related strategies, action plans, business plans, risk assessments, performance targets, and target progress reports.
 The Committee's advice is passed on to the Board of Directors for final resolutions.
 The Board of Directors is responsible for the monitoring and oversight of progress toward the climate targets.
-The Director of the Board in charge of sustainability is responsible for the disclosure of information and delegates policy implementation to the Corporate Executive Officer in charge of sustainability.
+The Director of the Board in charge of sustainability is responsible for the disclosure of information and delegates policy implementation to the Senior Vice President in charge of sustainability.

 We strive to assess the environmental impact of our products and services throughout their life cycles as well as the impact of our business activities that produce these products and services.
 Based on a thorough understanding of this impact, we take the necessary steps to comply with environmental laws and regulations.
 We have also crafted a framework to promote these actions, drafted environmental management guidelines, set concrete goals in our environmental policy with plans to achieve them, and created a system to carry out regular checks of our progress in these areas.
 We will continue pursuing these actions based on our environmental policy.

 Japan-based companies within Recruit Group that have ISO14001 certification as of January 2023 are stated below*;